-Let’s say 0.9v, where ‘v’ is the catapult speed.
+Imagine the catapult system is set to the wrong speed, like 0.9v, where ‘v’ is the desired catapult speed.

-- The thrust of the F-14A engines is 30,570 lbs (136,000 Newtons)
+- F-14A engines’ thrust: 30,570 lbs (136,000 Newtons)

-- The thrust of the F-14A engines with afterburners is 41,800 lbs (185,940 Newtons)
+- F-14A engines’ thrust with afterburners: 41,800 lbs (185,940 Newtons)

-To make this calculation, we’ll assume the following:
+Let’s assume the following:

-- F-14 Tomcat will not use its afterburners
+- F-14 Tomcat won’t use its afterburners

-- Aircraft carrier deck for liftoff is 60-feet (18.29 meters) above water
+- The aircraft carrier deck is 60 feet (18.29 meters) above the water

-What does this 90.00% mean?
-The jet is falling with an acceleration of 10.00% of gravity.
+The 90% means the jet falls with an acceleration of 10.00% of gravity.

 Where acceleration due to gravity is

-First, we calculate the jet’s acceleration: , where
+The jet’s acceleration: , where

-Mass of F-14 Tomcat =
+Mass of a F-14 Tomcat =